chartmann1590/RPI-Dashboard/docs/CONFIGURATION.md

 ## Environment Variables

-This section details all environment variables used within the application.
-These variables are accessed using `os.getenv()` or `os.environ`.

 | Name             | Description                               | Required/Optional | Default Value |
 |------------------|-------------------------------------------|--------------------|---------------|
 | `DATABASE_URL`   | URL for connecting to the SQLite database.  | Required           | `sqlite:///smart_home.db` |